-A draft SA Report was prepared to accompany the Core Strategy DPD Issues and Options document for consultation between 9 May 2008 and 20 June 2008 and a final draft (an additional draft issued because of a change in Regulations governing the production of DPDs in June 2008) was published for public participation from 31 October 2008 to the 8 May 2009.
-Only one representation was received on the content of the draft SA during the first consultation period; however the responses received to the Issues and Options document had many implications for the final draft SA, as this SA displayed which options would be the most appropriate.
-Any new options put forward were appraised in the final draft SA and it is this SA which helps to justify the most appropriate approach taken in the Core Strategy.
-This SA refresh has been prepared to take account of the findings of the White Young Green Studies which have looked into the future growth implications of Redditch.
+A draft SA Report was prepared to accompany the Core Strategy DPD Issues and Options document for consultation between 9 May 2008 and 20 June 2008.
+Only one representation was received on the content of the draft SA during the consultation period; however the responses received to the Issues and Options document have many implications for the Final SA, as this SA must display which options are the most appropriate.
+Any new options have been appraised in this Final SA which helps to justify the most appropriate approach taken in the Preferred Draft Core Strategy.